Transactional IO path

-Review the Distributed ACID Transactions section for an overview of some common concepts used in YugabyteDB’s implementation of distributed transactions.
+For an overview of some common concepts used in YugabyteDB’s implementation of distributed transactions, see Distributed ACID transactions section.
 In this section, we will go over the write path of a transaction modifying multiple keys, and the read path for reading a consistent combination of values from multiple tablets.

 Let us walk through the lifecycle of a single distributed write-only transaction.
 Suppose we are

 trying to modify rows with keys

 k2.
 If they belong to the same tablet, we could execute